 Step 4: Now it’s time to decorate the box.
 As I was having this beautiful wrapping paper, I covered it with this.
 You can decorate it with any of your choices.
 Make sure you keep the goals clear.
 Now again make the hole properly.

 Step 5: Now you make the sticks for the box.
-Each team gets its color, so you make three sticks of one color and three of the other.
-Grab a straw and insert enough skewers to fill the straw in diameter (I was not having skewers that time) Make sure you put half of the skewer in the straw - over the other half of the skewer you slide another straw of the same color.
+Each team gets its colour, so you make three sticks of one colour and three of the other.
+Grab a straw and insert enough skewers to fill the straw in diameter (I was not having skewers that time) Make sure you put half of the skewer in the straw – over the other half of the skewer you slide another straw of the same colour.
 This way you get along and tightly connected stick where the pegs will arrive later.
 In total, you make six sticks.

 Step 6: Pass the sticks through the shoebox from one long side to the other.
-Make sure that the sticks are alternately colored in the box.
+Make sure that the sticks are alternately coloured in the box.
 Then it is time to hang the pegs, or the players, on the sticks.
 Each team has five players: on the first stick from the goal comes the keeper (one peg) and you hang two on the other sticks.
 All players in position?
 Ping-pong ball in the field and kick-off.
-You can still decorate the goals with the colors of the team so that it is clear who should score where.
-Colour the players(peg) in the team color, for example, you can see I have colored it with Green and blue color.
+You can still decorate the goals with the colours of the team so that it is clear who should score where.
+Colour the players(peg) in the team colour, for example, you can see I have coloured it with Green and blue colours.

 It is indeed a great way to spend quality and fun time with kids you have around.
 If you have kids who are football crazy, you can help them make this awesome, mini football field fit for two players.
-My kids love it, not beacuse they can paly football with each other, but beacuse thay helped me in making.
+My kids love it, not because they can play football with each other, but because that helped me in making it.